themattchan/99problems/README.md

 99 Problems
 ===========

-Functional programming practice, first in Scala (OCaml next, if I'm still bothered to translate this...).
+Functional programming practice, in Scala.
 Goals:

 1. Learn how to organize/build/maintain a Scala project